-Two international research institutes – MAX IV, a synchrotron radiation laboratory, and ESS, the European Spallation Source – make Lund a centre for, among other things, materials science and attract new entrepreneurs and research groups.
-The two institutes add to the already existing opportunities for you as a graduate of this Master's programme.
+Two international research institutes are being constructed in Lund over the next few years: MAX IV - a synchrotron radiation laboratory, and ESS - the European Spallation Source.
+This will make Lund a centre for, among other things, materials science and will attract new entrepreneurs and research groups.
+The two institutes will add to the already existing opportunities for you as a graduate of this Master's programme.

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked among the world's top 100 universities in the QS Rankings 2017/2018, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2020 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund – a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more at www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se